 Quick Jump list:

 Note: The bits of RTM version are shown in central admin page with Build number “14.0.4762.1000” but it’s actually “14.0.4763.1000” - So no worry about ;-) In case of early publishing, some KB article might not be available right away while the download links already working.
 Please consider, that delay’s in publishing the according KB articles will be expected!

-)** -> Marked with this is a post SP1 Hotfix!
+Note: )** -> marked with this is a post SP1 Hotfix!
 SP1 is mandatory to install any CU later!
 See also the post here August 2012 CU for SharePoint 2010 and later will only install on a server/farm which has SP1 installed!

 R! -> This marks updates with detected/fixed problems and being Re-Released!

 MSF2010 * (Download Links)

 Note: Due to early posting, sometimes the KB-articles and Descriptions for the updates are not directly working!
 So please expect some delay in final publishing of the KB's!
 But the Download Links should work almost immediately!

 Note for SP1: Microsoft SharePoint Server 2010 Service Pack 1 (SP1) provides the latest updates for SharePoint Server 2010.
 This service pack includes two main categories of fixes: